Which place is cheaper, Milan or Brussels?

-Brussels is a very family-friendly place to visit.
+You'll find plenty of family-friendly things to do in Brussels.
 The city has a number of unique kid-friendly activities including a Mini-Europe Museum, a Comic Strip Museum, and Train World.
 The city is also a chocolate lover's dream with many factories and chocolate shops around town.

-Brussels and Milan both fun destinations for a couple.
+Brussels and Milan both very good destinations for a couple.

 Milan is a great city if you're traveling as a couple.
 There are many beautiful buildings, excellent shopping, and romantic restaurants that make for a wonderful couple's getaway.

-Brussels and Milan are comparable places to visit for backpackers and budget travelers.
+Brussels and Milan are very good places to visit for backpackers and budget travelers.